vr konzert

 The disillusionment was immediate: There are almost no hits under the term German word “Konzert” in the store.
 Among other things, Horizon Venues was suggested, which, as I said, is not yet released in Germany.
 So that maybe a reason I guess.

 Youtube VR and Netflix are also shown to me, but I don’t really associate these apps with a VR concert at first glance.
 Of course, they are serious streaming providers – especially on YouTube.
 You have many options to watch virtual concert recordings with 360° or 180° videos.
+The store offers an ever-expanding and ever expanding selection of of VR concerts, providing fans with more opportunities to engage with their favorite artists.

 At least Ambisonics is also supported, but unfortunately this is only produced in exceptional cases.
 Most of the time, you have to make do with 360° videos, where the camera is fixed on the stage or in the audience and the importance of the sound feels irrelevant.
 So here is a typical example that VRTonung may or may not be affiliated with 😉